nof20/windows-builder/README.md

           '--command', '<command goes here>' ]
 ```

 Your server must support Basic Authentication (username and password) and your network must allow access from the internet on TCP port 5986.
+Do not submit plaintext passwords in your build configuration: instead, use [encrypted credentials](https://cloud.google.com/cloud-build/docs/securing-builds/use-encrypted-secrets-credentials) secured with Cloud KMS.
+In addition, you must clear up your workspace directory after use, and take care to manage concurrent builds.

 ## Performance